Louis-MG/META-DIFF/README.md

 	--controls -C <PATH> path to the directory of control samples.
 	--output -o <PATH> path to where the fof should be.
 	--help -h displays this help message and exits.
+	-1 -2 <STR> string for R1 and R2 files recognition.

 Output is :
 	- a fof.txt named after the output parameter.
 The file is tab separated, format: